 There are tremendous differences among different ethnic groups, and there are significant variations within the same ethnic group of patients.
 Regardless of your background, we strive to maintain your ethnic look while improving outstanding features.

-Here is what Dr. Azizzadeh believes to be a good “non-Caucasian rhinoplasty” classification to consider for surgeons and patients.
+Here is what our team of expert physicians believe to be a good “non-Caucasian rhinoplasty” classification to consider for surgeons and patients.
 This is obviously not an all-inclusive list.

 - Caucasian: Anglo Saxon, Germanic, Latin (Greek, Roman, French), Slavic, Mediterranean

 - Asian: North American, Korean, Chinese, Japanese, Filipino

 - Hispanic: Castilian, Mexican American, Mestizo

 Dr. Azizzadeh and Dr. Cabin both strive to create a balanced aesthetic outcome that preserves the patient’s ethnic identity.
 They are both familiar with variations in facial and nasal anatomy and listen to the patient’s needs.
 Other important factors include the length of time that a person has lived in the United States and the level of assimilation.
 Within certain cultures, desired patient aesthetics are different depending on what country the patient has immigrated from.
 We do not want to box the patient into a generic ethnic rhinoplasty category.
 The aesthetic appearance of the nose must be in tune with the patient’s original racial features to achieve harmony.